pmolina/dps/README.md

 - Proof of life updates
 - Fallback wallet operations
 - Owner functions (pause/unpause)
-- Uses MockERC20 tokens to simulate stablecoin interactions
+- Uses MockERC20 tokens to simulate ERC20 token interactions

 ## Usage

-1. Deploy the StablecoinVault contract with addresses for USDC, USDT, and DAI.
+1. Deploy the StablecoinVault contract with the address of the desired ERC20 token.
 2. Users set their fallback wallet using the `setFallbackWallet` function.
 3. Users set their fallback period using the `setUserFallbackPeriod` function.
-4. Users can deposit stablecoins using the `deposit` function.
+4. Users can deposit tokens using the `deposit` function.
 5. Users can withdraw funds at any time when the contract is not paused.
 6. Regular interactions (deposits, withdrawals) automatically update the proof of life.
 7. Users can manually update their proof of life by calling the `updateProofOfLife` function.